HDest-Community/Personal-Shield-Generator/README.md

 	- Disable the generator and prevent reactivation until all flux is vented.
 	- Set you on fire a little.
 - The generator has two modes: full-coverage and frontal.
 The former makes you virtually impervious to attacks, but shields will take 100% damage, meaning faster flux build-up.
 Frontal shield makes you open to flanking, but damage to shields is greatly reduced.
-- The average battery charge for all loaded batteries will increase or reduce flux dissipation rate.
+- The generator is designed to work with three full batteries.
+The more charges the batteries are missing, the bigger the penalties to flux dissipation rate.
 - Shields block all damage completely.
 - Multiple shield generators do not stack due to interference.
 - Hold Firemode with your PSG selected when picking up another generator to consume the item and gain upgrade points.
 This is a passive bonus.